Information About the Housing Choice Voucher Program (Section 8)

 Assistance is tenant-based.
-This means families are able to live in a qualifying rental unit of their choosing anywhere within the RHA jurisdiction or, if the family is eligible, they are able to "port" their voucher and move any in the country.
+This means families are able to live in a qualifying rental unit of their choosing anywhere within the RHA jurisdiction or, if the family is eligible, they are able to "port" their voucher and move anywhere in the country.

-For a unit to qualify for the program, the rents amount must be reasonable in comparision to other similar unassisted units in the area.
+For a unit to qualify for the program, the rent must be reasonable in comparision to other similar unassisted units in the area.
 The unit must also pass a Housing Quality Standards (HQS) inspection and maintain HQS standards throughout the term of the contract with RHA.

 The family will typically pay 30 to 40% of their monthly income for shelter (rent plus utilities).
 RHA will enter into a Housing Assistance Payments (HAP) Contract with the owner to pay the remaining balance.

 Who is eligible for the program?

 Applicants on the Rochester Housing Authority Housing Choice Voucher Tenant-Based waitlist.

 Eligibility for a housing voucher is determined by RHA and is based on the total annual gross income and family size.
 Eligible families cannot exceed the 50% of the median income for the Rochester area.

 Eligible families must be US citizens and specified categories of non-citizens who have eligible immigration status.
 RHA will also examine the criminal background and prior Housing Choice Voucher history of any adult member of the household.

 How do I apply?

 The Housing Choice Voucher tenant-based wait list is currently closed and NOT accepting applications.